chirpley/docs/docs/source/asbrand.rst

   :show_caption: True
   :title:

-  Set the runtime for your campaign, you can set a begin-time and end-time in which your campaign runs and deals will be performed.
+  Set the runtime for your campaign, you can set a begin-time and end-time in which your campaign runs, and deals will be performed.
-  When choosing ASAP as begin-time, all deal with be executed the moment they are accepted by both parties.
+  When choosing ASAP as begin-time, all deal with be executed the moment both parties accept them.